klbarnes20/teaching-infrastructure/README.md

 - Future Brightspace imports
 - Future announcements

-Generated files should not be edited manually.
-Instead, update the source configuration and regenerate.
+Generated files should never be edited manually.
+Update the source configuration and regenerate instead.

 ---